tuxracer/touchclick/readme.markdown

 jQuery TouchClick
 ==================

 This is a small jQuery plugin to enable binding to either the touch events or the click event depending on what's available for the given platform.
-This is based on the jQuery plugin provided by [Alexandre](http://stackoverflow.com/users/346368/alexandre) on [stackoverflow](http://stackoverflow.com/questions/2135037/adding-a-jquery-style-event-handler-of-iphone-os-events)

 On most platforms the browser waits up to 500ms before it actually triggers the 'click' event.
 This intentional delay was intended to provide time to decide if the dblclick event should be triggered.
 Unfortunately this creates a noticeable lag on touch screen devices.